-- Progress through accompanying slide(s) - Participants are to refer to • their Participant Resource Package to learn their assigned identity (if they're assigned an identity)
+- Progress through accompanying slide(s) - Participants are to refer to their Participant Resource Package to learn their assigned identity (if they're assigned an identity)

-Explain to the group that you will read out a series of statements (see Annex 5a).
+- 7 - Explain to the group that you will read out a series of statements.
 Instruct them to think as the identity/person they're assigned via their Participant Resource Package.
-If the statement is likely to be true for their identity, they should move their assigned 'identity sticky note' on MURAL one space forward on the grid - if the statement is likely to be false, they should move their assigned 'identity sticky note' on Mural one space backwards on the grid.
-If they are not sure, they should stay in place.
+If the statement is likely to be true for their identity, they should move their assigned 'identity sticky note' on MURAL one space forward on the grid if the statement is likely to be false, they should move their assigned 'identity sticky note' on Mural one space backwards on the grid.
+If they are not sure, they should stay in place. - Mural Link provided in Participant Resource Package - Screenshare the Mural link so that the observers can actively engage